libgdx/libgdx.github.io/_pages/dev/natives.md

 - Android arm6, arm7, x86, x86_64
 - iOS i386, arm7, arm64, x86_64

-To do this we use a Linux host for crosscompilation of windows/linux and android antives.
-We also use a Mac host for the iOS and MacOS natives.
-Mac and iOS natives can only be built on MacOS.
+To do this we use a Linux host for crosscompilation of Windows/Linux and Android natives.
+We also use a Mac host for the iOS and macOS natives.
+Mac and iOS natives can only be built on macOS.

 # Linux host
 What you need: